bytewax/bytewax/docs/guide/concepts/joins.md

 The streaming join assumes that a key could come anywhere in the entire lifetime of a stream.
 This means it could possibly wait forever for a value that will never arrive.
-Another option is to use a **windowed join** that always flushes out the values for a key whenever the time-based window closes.
+Another option is to use a **windowed join** that always flushes out the final values for a key whenever the time-based window closes.
+Bytewax calls using the last set of values within each window for each key a **final join**.
 You can use this if you need to know the join values over an infinite stream when you aren't sure that you'll see values on all sides of the join.

 Bytewax provides the operators {py:obj}`~bytewax.operators.windowing.join_window` and to implement